mindstorm8191/settlersandwarlords/README.md

-Buildings
+# Buildings
   * All buildings will have two separate upgrade routes; one to increase productivity (or storage, or at least something), the other to improve durability from attacks.
     Some productivity levels will require a minimum durability level (aka a roof over a workshop, for example).
   * All buildings will also have a tools level.
 Tools will need to be provided by a tool shop (the tool shop working based on highest demand) or higher level building.
 This way, specific tool types won't need to be tracked.
 Upgrading production levels of a specific building will increase the maximum number of tools that building can hold.
 Some buildings that share the same purpose may share tools, like if a building is added or removed.
 The player will be able to set a priority level on tools of each building, allowing some buildings to have priority of having more tools, over other buildings.
 The more tools a specific building has, the faster the jobs there can be completed.
 All tools wear our over time and need to be replaced.
   * Foresters hut - Working space for a forester.
 First levels will not require any resources (everything starts from needing wood anyway), and later levels will be for storing more chopped wood
   * Blacksmith - Turns metals into weapons & armor.
 Armies will be able to attack without equipment, but will do much better with it.
   * Housing - Places for your people.
 Used only for sleeping at first, but later will develop into more useful & robust units that can be invested into.
+    * Straw huts - Very basic shelter for early colonists, made from sticks and straw
-    * Tents - Quick & cheap temporary housing for individuals
+    * Tents - Quick & cheap temporary housing for individuals.
+Made from cloth, leather or just animal skins.
+Can be stored away easily for later use, or used for travellers.
-    * Basic house - Offers housing for a single family
+    * Basic house - Offers housing for a single family.
+Uses a lot of lumber
     * Stone house - Uses stone instead of wood for lower structures.
 Requires less resources to keep warm in winter time.
     * Need additional housing types, but no game incentive for more expensive units
   * Hops fields - requires wood to set up vine holding structures